seanschade/clojure-intro/README.md

 #### List

-The List is the most common Clojure data structure and is represented by parentheses ()
+The List is the most common Clojure collection type and is represented by parentheses ()

 The List has a special evaluation.
 The first item in the list is expected to be a function.
 To override this behavior prefix a list with a quote '()